Atolls of the Maldives: Maalhosmadulu Uthuruburi

 Maalhosmadulu Uthuruburi (Northern Maalhosmadulu Atoll) is 71 km in length from N to S, and 26 km across at its broadest part.
 Its western fringe is composed of a series of round or oval reefs (farus) irregularly placed (a feature peculiar to all the larger Northern Atolls).
 The centre is heavily dotted with coral patches (giri), some submerged and some awash.
 The concentration of giri is especially dense towards its SW quarter, close to Kandholhudhoo Island (where there is the place most crowded with small reefs and shoals in the whole Maldives), but its narrower northern end is quite clear of reefs.
 The general depths of the lagoon are from 23 to 27 fathoms (42 to 49 m).

 Fasdhooethere (Fasdhoothere)

-Fasdhootherey Atoll.
-Sandwiched between two atolls, the northern part of South Maalhosmadulu forms a clearly delimited, roughly triangular, natural atoll without a distinctive name (Fasdhootherey means 'between five islands').
+Fasdhootherey Atoll is sandwiched between two atolls, the northern part of South Maalhosmadulu forms a clearly delimited, roughly triangular, natural atoll without a distinctive name (Fasdhootherey means 'between five islands').
 It is 22 km in length from east to west.
 It has 11 islands with the only inhabited island being Kudarikilu Island on its SE corner just opposite Landaa Giraavaru Island of Southern Maalhosmadulhu Atoll.
 Its lagoon becomes narrower towards the west and its average depth is 19 fathom.
 It is separated from North Maalhosmadulhu by a deep channel (known as Moresby Channel in the Admiralty Chart and Hani Kandu locally) and from the southern part of Southern Maalhosmadulhu Atoll by the narrow Geydhoshu Kandu (also known as Ge'aa'badhigedheytherey Kandu) running from east to west.